-Recently, the Town prepared a bid specification, and received bids, for the delivery and installation of a pre-engineered fabric covered vehicle storage building for the Wastewater plant.
-The structure will house vehicles such as the Camera truck and the Vactor truck, as well as, other portable equipment.
+The Town completed the installation of a pre-engineered fabric-covered vehicle storage building for the Wastewater plant.
+The structure houses vehicles such as the Camera truck and the Vactor truck, as well as, other portable equipment.

 Modern convenience products, like disinfecting wipes, baby wipes and "Swiffer" type refills are strong and resistant to breakdown.
 They are clogging pumps and wastewater equipment everywhere.
-Some have estimated the additional maintenance costs they impose on the USA is in the \$billions annually.
-So put them in the trash....don't flush them down the toilet!
+Some have estimated the additional maintenance costs they impose on the USA is in the billions of dollars annually.

+So put them in the trash.....don't flush them down the toilet!
 DO NOT FLUSH RAGS, SWIFFERS, OR WIPES!!